RandyNorthrup/Python-Scripts/PNG to Icons with GUI/README.md

 # PNG to Icon Converter (GUI)

-A simple Python GUI tool to convert PNG images into icon formats for Windows (.ico), macOS (.icns), and Linux (multiple PNG sizes).
-Built with PySide6 and Pillow.
+A simple Python GUI tool to convert PNG and SVG images into icon formats for Windows (.ico), macOS (.icns), and Linux (multiple PNG sizes).
+Built with PySide6, Pillow, and CairoSVG.

 ---

 ## Features
-- 🖼️ Select a PNG file and convert it to:
+- 🖼️ Select a PNG or SVG file and convert it to:
-  - Windows .ico (16x16, 32x32, 48x48, 256x256)
+  - Windows .ico (user-selectable sizes)
   - macOS .icns
-  - Linux PNG icons (16x16 up to 512x512)
+  - Linux PNG icons (user-selectable sizes)
+- ☑️ Checkboxes to select which icon sizes to output
 - 📂 Choose output directory
 - ⚡ Fast, one-click conversion
 - ❌ Error handling with pop-up dialogs